Socialist Seguro, far-right leader Ventura head for Portugal’s presidential run-off

 Ventura seeks to unite the right

-Last May, the anti-establishment, anti-immigration Chega, founded just about seven years ago, became the main opposition party in a parliamentary election, winning 22.8 per cent of the vote.
+In May 2025, the anti-establishment, anti-immigration Chega, founded just about seven years ago, became the main opposition party in a parliamentary election, winning 22.8 per cent of the vote.

 As in much of Europe, the rise of the far right has swayed government policies, particularly on immigration, towards a more restrictive stance.

-However, all recent opinion polls have shown Mr Ventura losing the runoff due to his high rejection rate of more than 60 per cent of voters.
+However, all recent opinion polls have shown Mr Ventura losing the run-off due to his high rejection rate of more than 60 per cent of voters.

 Analysts often describe Chega as Mr Ventura’s “one-man show”, a view corroborated by the fact that Mr Ventura is running for president after stating on many occasions that he wants to be prime minister.